taegyoon-kim/nlp_25spring/README.md

   - Grootendorst, M., 2022.
 BERTopic: Neural topic modeling with a class-based TF-IDF procedure. arXiv preprint arXiv:2203.05794.
   - ✝ Falkenberg, M., Galeazzi, A., Torricelli, M., Di Marco, N., Larosa, F., Sas, M., Mekacher, A., Pearce, W., Zollo, F., Quattrociocchi, W. and Baronchelli, A., 2022.
 Growing polarization around climate change on social media.
 Nature Climate Change, 12(12), pp.1114-1121.
 - Optional reading
-  - [JM] Chp.
-10 ``Transformers and Pretrained Language Models"
   - [JM] Sections 7.1-7.4 and 7.6 in Chp.
 7 "Neural Networks and Neural Language Models"
   - [JM] Chp.
 9 "RNNs and LSTMs"
+  - [JM] Chp.
+10 ``Transformers and Pretrained Language Models"
   - Rogers, A., Kovaleva, O. and Rumshisky, A., 2021.
 A primer in BERTology: What we know about how BERT works.
 Transactions of the Association for Computational Linguistics, 8, pp.842-866.

 ### Week 13 (May 20): Representation Models II
 - Required reading
   - [AG] Chp.
-11 "Fine-tuning Generation Models"
+11 "Fine-tuning Representation Models for Classification"
   - [JM] Chp.
-11 Fine-tuning and Masked Language Models
+11 "Fine-tuning and Masked Language Models"
   - ✝ Card, D., Chang, S., Becker, C., Mendelsohn, J., Voigt, R., Boustan, L., Abramitzky, R. and Jurafsky, D., 2022.
 Computational analysis of 140 years of US political speeches reveals more positive but increasingly polarized framing of immigration.
 Proceedings of the National Academy of Sciences, 119(31), p.e2120510119.

 - Optional reading